pkarsy/persist_mqtt/README.md

 ```

 ## Allowed data types
 Only values that can be serialized with json can be saved.
-Fortunatelly this includes all practical cases.
+Fortunatelly this includes all useful cases.
 - Simple data types like integers, floats, strings
 - tables ie [1,2,"test"] , [1, 2.2 , [3,"4"]]
 - maps with string keys ie {'1':100, '2':[200,'201']} but NOT {1:100, 2:200}
 - About 1000 bytes of json data can be saved.
 This is OK for the intented purpose which is to store a limited set of frequently changed values such as counters.
 For bigger storage needs and data that are not frequently change you can use the persist module

 ## Saving the variables
-As with persist the values are not saved automatically.
+As with persist, the values are not saved automatically.
 Use pt.save() whenever is needed.

 if there is a planned restart (web interface or a "restart 1" command), a save will be performed automatically, but NOT if there is a power outage or a crash.
 See save_every() for a mitigation to the problem.